Call for Papers

 Indexed

-ProQuest, Cabells, EBSCO, Gale-Cengage Learning, CiteFactor, Ulrich’s, de Gruyter (Germany), Elektronische Zeitschriftenbibliothek (EZB) (Germany), European Reference Index for the Humanities and the Social Sciences (ERIH PLUS) (Norway), Directory of Open Access Journals (DOAJ), and Directory of Open Access Resources (ROAD).
+ProQuest, Cabells, EBSCO, Gale-Cengage Learning, CiteFactor, Ulrich’s, de Gruyter (Germany), Elektronische Zeitschriftenbibliothek (EZB) (Germany), European Reference Index for the Humanities and the Social Sciences (ERIH PLUS) (Norway); and Directory of Open Access Journals (DOAJ) and Directory of Open Access Resources (ROAD).

 Listed